Matuco19/Commify/README.md

 ### Commify Providers

-Commify currently supports only 2 providers:
+Commify currently supports only 3 providers:

-- [ollama](https://ollama.com/): Ollama is an open-source project that serves as a powerful and user-friendly platform for running LLMs on your local machine.
+- [ollama](https://ollama.com/): ollama is an open-source project that serves as a powerful and user-friendly platform for running LLMs on your local machine.
 - [gpt4free](https://github.com/xtekky/gpt4free): gpt4free is an AI-Based Software Package that Reverse-Engineers APIs to Grant Anyone Free Access to Popular and powerful AI Models.
+- [openai](https://platform.openai.com/): openAI is a cutting-edge research organization that works to push the limits of artificial intelligence in a variety of domains.

 Feel free to submit a pull request or open an issue to add more providers!